Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Fuck.
 He didn’t know what he was thinking.

-All he could do was… watch.
+All he could do was... watch.
 And hold it together.
 They’d get their vengeance.
 They *had* to.
 They had a long process of healing and improvement ahead of them before that day came, and Adam had no idea where to begin...

 But they would.